Amazon SES vs Mailgun - the ultimate guide

 This is not a this-is-better-than-that comparison.
 Different projects require different needs.
 However, by highlighting the core differences, it is easier to pick what would work best for a particular project.
 If you are doing a lot of sends, pricing will be a major factor, and it may make sense to go for Amazon SES.
 If for example, you are building a forum and you want a group list, then selecting Mailgun will be a no-brainer.
 I should also mention that Mailgun has deliverability features like email validation and inbox placement tests.

 If you are looking for an analytics and reporting dashboard for your Mailgun or Amazon SES account, sign up on Engage for free.
-Engage lets you see in real-time your transactional email events, track bounces, and complaints, and manage your email templates.
+Engage lets you see in real-time your transactional email events, track bounces and complaints and manage your email templates.
 Beyond that, you can use Engage to send broadcasts and create message automations.